pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

 # Notes
-DO NOT RUN DEMO CLOUD FORMATION IN PRODUCTION ENVIRONMENT.
+DO NOT deploy the demo Cloud Formation in production environment.
+You are at your own risk.

 # Demo Preparation
 1. First of all, you need an active AWS account for testing purposes.